-Texas Tech University and the Center for Campus Life do not regulate student organization bank accounts.
+Texas Tech University and Student Involvement do not regulate student organization bank accounts.
 Therefore it is important to provide some internal financial controls to prevent fraud.
 These tips and recommendations should not replace the advice from a Certified Public Accountant, or other financial advisor.

 For personal and other financial planning information please consult Red to Black, located in Student Union Building 201.
 You can also email Red to Black at email@example.com.